mikeyoshino/TheFreezeTeamBlog/input/posts/azure-resize-os-drive.md

 ﻿Title: Expand the OS Drive on your Azure Resource Manager VM
+Published: 01/15/2017
 Tags:
   - CSharp
 Author: Steven T. Cramer
+Description: This can be done via the portal by simply Stop and Deallocate the system and then select the drive and choose a larger size.
+Excerpt: This can be done via the portal by simply Stop and Deallocate the system and then select the drive and choose a larger size.

 ---

-This can be done via the portal by simply `Stop` and Deallocate the system and then select the drive and choose a larger size.
+This can be done via the portal by simply Stop and Deallocate the system and then select the drive and choose a larger size.

 ![](/content/images/2017/01/2017-01-20_1658.png)